Highlander

 Deshields - You should drink with us.

-Kuyler - If I may. [removes silver flask from his pocket and pours some into a glass]
+Kuyler - If I may. [removes silver flask from his pocket & pours some into a glass]

 Deshields - Absinthe.